core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 4. The client includes a Request-Hash option in the request to protect, with value set to the hash H from Step 2.

-6. The client protects the request using the pairwise mode of Group OSCORE as defined in Section 9.3 of {{I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the AEAD encryption key from step 3, and the finalized AAD from step 5.
+6. The client protects the request using the pairwise mode of Group OSCORE as defined in {{Section 9.3 of I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the AEAD encryption key from step 3, and the finalized AAD from step 5.

 7. The client sets FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is requested {{RFC7641}}.